 - The nature, gender, existence, and attributes of

 - Moral codes governing personal behavior,

-including abortion, euthanasia, the
+including abortion, physician assisted suicide, the

-death penalty, and other
+death penalty, and other hot religious topics.

 - The importance of being part of a religious community.